pascal-fb-martin/houserelays/README.md

 The primary intent is to support a distributed network of relay boards, to avoid pulling electric wires from one side of the home to the other: a small set of relay boards is installed, each board located close to existing wiring or near the equipment to control.
 Each relay board is attached to a small computer (e.g. Raspberry Pi Zero W).
 The typical use is to control sprinklers, a garage door, etc. By using such a micro-service architecture, the application may run anywhere in the home and still access all the devices, regardless of their locations.

-The secondary intent is to share a relay board between multiple independent applications: sprinkler system, garage door controller, etc. Each application control only those devices that it is configured for.
+The secondary intent is to share a relay board between multiple independent applications: sprinkler system, garage door controller, etc. Each application controls only those devices that it is configured for.
+A `gear` configuration attribute allows an application to select which points it wants to control.

+A third intent is to share access to digital inputs, e.g. reed relay status.
+Since the overhead of web polling is relatively high and the timing of HTTP requests is not really accurate, this server stores a limited history of input changes, which clients can access at a lower rate.
+The sampling rate of inputs is typically 100ms and about 6 seconds worth of the most recent changes is kept available.
+Since these are input points, multiple applications may access them simultanously.

 This way relay boards may be installed at convenient points across the home, and be accessed by separate applications independently of the relays or applications physical locations.